 The Bees Know

 If you’re going to be around flowers, it’s best to be around the ones that are insect pollinated.
 During allergy season air pollinated plants have that light, powdery pollen that blows all around and aggravates seasonal allergies, while insect-pollinated flowers have heavier pollen that doesn’t tend to float around in the air.
 Telling the difference may be easier than you think—not surprisingly, insect-pollinated flowers are usually the showy, brightly colored ones (to lure in their insect helpers).
+Read more about the best flowers to attract bees.

 Whether you suffer from seasonal allergies or not, The Bouqs Co. has a wide range of stunning blooms to brighten your day.
 You’re sure to find the ones that will best suit your lifestyle.
 Even better, we work with only sustainable, eco-friendly farms and cut only what we sell, so there’s never any waste.Shop All